ENR813/BlenderBulletPhysicsAddon/README.md

 A Simple setup you can try is:
 - install the BulletAddonSimple.zip file in blender as an addon
 - download Workingtest.blend
-- run the python script that's open
+- open the file in blender and run the python script that's open
 - press space!

 ![25fps](https://github.com/ENR813/BlenderBulletPhysicsAddon/assets/50517527/7126508f-ab43-4b2c-9224-b066e387fceb)

 Press Space to Start And Stop the Simulation!
-It will shop up as debug lines of the selected Mesh!
+It will show up as debug lines of the selected Mesh!

 WARNING may Crash Blender.